An asymptotic expansion of the empirical angular measure for bivariate extremal dependence: Introduction and background

+where $sB := \{sx \in E: x \in B\}$.
 Intuitively, this relation permits to describe probabilities of events far away from the \mdf{origin} under the law of the standardized random vector $(Z_1,Z_2)$ based on the knowledge of $\nu$.
-Consequently, statistical inference on the exponent measure $\nu$ is fundamental to model the joint upper tail of $(X_1,X_2)$.
+Consequently, statistical inference on the exponent measure $\nu$ is key to model the joint upper tail of $(X_1,X_2)$.

-\textbf{Angular measure.} \quad It can be shown that $\nu$ is concentrated on $[0,\infty)^2 \setminus \{(0,0)\}$ and satisfies the following homogeneity property: for $B$ a Borel set in $E$,
+\textbf{Angular measure.} \quad It can be shown that $\nu$ is concentrated on $[0,\infty)^2 \setminus \{(0,0)\}$ and satisfies the following homogeneity property~\cite[Thereom~6.1.9]{dHF2006}: for $B$ a Borel set in $E$,